Introduction

 Options

-Same has with the normal context, sub-contexts have behavior control options, they all take the initial_locale: Option<Signal<L>> as their first argument.
+Same as with the normal context, sub-contexts have behavior control options; they all take the initial_locale: Option<Signal<L>> as their first argument.

-init_i18n_subcontext_with_options takes options a cookie, that function is useless without the cookie feature.
+that function is useless without the cookie feature.

 The t!
 Macro